 Stories completed anytime since 1 January 2020 are eligible.
 If a podcast or video is not in English, a translation or subtitles should be made accessible online.

 1. Determine with your editor or advisor who you want to profile and REGISTER HERE to get details about how to submit your story.

 2. When you finish your profile, your editor or advisor just needs to submit the story link, summary and an illustration or photograph.

 -- A photograph of the person profiled, ideally in action

 -- A short written summary (in English) with a headline in any style you like and a sentence or two that summarizes what the person has done.

 FORMAT - The profiles themselves can be any kind of journalism: print, video, podcast, etc.

 LANGUAGE - Profiles can be in any language.
 However videos not in English will need subtitles in English and podcasts will need a transcript or detailed summary in English.

 APPROACH - Remember, these profiles take a solutions journalism approach, how the problem is being solved, in even a small way.

 TIME FRAME - Profiles produced in 2020 are also eligible for this challenge.
-DEADLINE - for the first showcase is 1 June.
+DEADLINE - for the next showcase is 15 September.
 That first showcase will be published on 5 June, World Environment Day.